 Follow the steps below if you're applying for one trade mark.
 If you're applying for more than one trade mark, and you don’t have experience applying for trade marks, you should probably seek advice from an intellectual property attorney (lawyer) before continuing.

-- Log in to our case management facility (buttons at top right of screen).
+- Log in to our case management facility by selecting the Login button at the top right of this page.

 - a word trade mark, enter the words in the Mark Name field

 - a combined trade mark, enter the words appearing in the image in the Mark Name field, and upload the GIF or JPG file of the image (this option is for images or words that are in a special font).

 - an image trade mark, upload the GIF or JPG file of the image/logo.

 Note: You can Save your application at any time and return to it at a later point.

 - Do a final check before paying your trade mark application fee - make sure you have entered all your details correctly.